- Campus Life

 - About Plattsburgh

 Printmaking is a process-oriented medium that involves drawing on or carving into one material, usually wood, stone or metal, and then transferring that image onto another material, usually paper.
-The Plattsburgh State Printmaking program cultivates a balance between process and concept in a cooperative workshop environment.
+The SUNY Plattsburgh printmaking program cultivates a balance between process and concept in a cooperative workshop environment.

 Students explore a variety of printmaking media including intaglio, lithography, relief, letterpress, and creative bookmaking.
 Both unique prints and multiples are produced.
 While engaging in the practical study of printmaking techniques, students also look at the history of the discipline and discuss related critical issues in contemporary art.